NECO Expands Reach, Opens UK Examination Centre

 He added that NECO’s global expansion is accelerating, with new centres awaiting accreditation in Egypt and Burkina Faso.

-The statement revealed that the establishment of the NECO SSCE Centre at BEP Education in London offers several benefits, including direct empowerment of the diaspora, elevation of national pride and global standing, economic and social dividend and leveraging proven educational capacity.
+The statement explained that the establishment of the NECO SSCE Centre at BEP Education in London offers several benefits, including direct empowerment of the diaspora, elevation of national pride and global standing, economic and social dividend, and leveraging proven educational capacity.

 He added that the accreditation of BEP Education is the first step in a broader strategy to expand NECO’s reach to other strategic locations globally.